wynvern/wynvern/README.md

 - ⚡ Fun fact: **I love dragons, I think they're cute**

+- 🎨 I really enjoy drawing, specially Pokemon, I find them cute.
+You can see my progress on X.

 - I developed an application for sharing images, videos, and text (social network) with Next.js and other technologies (Prisma, Node.js, Node Mailer, React, PostgreSQL) for learning purposes using the TypeScript language.

 - I designed and programmed an application with Java, Python, and MySQL for a school project to improve life at the school cafeteria (Technological Project I).
 The application contained all the most common registrations (products, users, sales, and report generation).